AskMeAgain/Event-Meshinery/README.md

         }
     }

-### Round Robin Scheduler
+### Round Robin Scheduler <a name="Scheduler"></a>

 [Detailed Documentation](modules/core/scheduler.md)

 The scheduler takes a list of tasks, creates small "work packages" (called TaskRuns) from them, and executes them on all available threads.
-You can register some hooks and decorators which will work "globally" for all tasks
+You can register some hooks and decorators which will work " globally" for all tasks

     RoundRobinScheduler.builder()
         .isBatchJob(true)